Sida's work in Tanzania

 Democracy, human rights, gender equality, and the rule of law

-Freedom of expression and the news media in Tanzania has been under increasing pressure since 2015.
-The situation LGBTQ people face has deteriorated.
-Defenders of political and human rights are being detained, civil society organisations are finding it more difficult to operate, and critics of the regime are being threatened with violence.
+Freedom of expression and media freedom are under increasing pressure in Tanzania.
+The situation for the LGBTQ community remains fraught, human rights activists have been imprisoned, critics of the Government threatened and civil society organisations are finding it more difficult to operate.
 Many adolescent girls and women suffer from gender-based violence and discrimination.

-In 2019, Tanzania fell 25 places in the Reporters Without Borders’ World Press Freedom Index 2019 and a further six places in 2020, to 118th place out of 180 countries.6 Sida supports the Union of Tanzania Press Clubs (UTPC) which brings together local journalists throughout Tanzania via 28 press clubs in as many regions.
-The objective is to strengthen press ethics, journalists’ rights, security and working conditions as well as to improve journalism.
+Tanzania plummeted 25 places in the Reporters Without Borders World Press Freedom Index 2019 and a further six places in 2020, to 118th place out of 180 countries.6 Sida supports the Union of Tanzania Press Clubs (UTPC), which gathers journalists from 28 press clubs from as many regions all over Tanzania.
+The objective is to strengthen media ethics and the rights, security and working conditions of journalists, as well as to improve the quality of journalism.

 Employment and social security

 The vast majority of Tanzanians work in the growing informal sectors of the economy, many in agriculture.
-Incomes are low and the working conditions are often poor.
+Incomes are low and working conditions often poor.

-Of the 65% of Tanzanians working in agriculture, out of which the majority live in poverty.
-Sida supports several initiatives working to develop the agricultural sector.
-For example, the Tanzania Horticultural Association (TAHA), works to educate farmers on matters relating to sustainable farming practices, to create conditions for them be able to sell their products and encourage growing of more fruit, vegetables, spices and flowers, resulting in higher yields than maize and cassava.
+Of the 65% of Tanzanians working in agriculture, the majority live in poverty.
+Sida supports several initiatives intended to further develop the agricultural sector.
+The Tanzania Horticultural Association (TAHA), for example, educates farmers in sustainable cultivation methods, works to create the preconditions for them sell their produce and encourages them to grow more fruit, vegetables, spices and flowers, which are more profitable than maize and cassava.

-Via a guarantee, Sida contributes to the Private Agricultural Sector Support (PASS) for the provision of business development services to farmers.
-In addition to helping farmers prepare business plans, PASS also offers commercial loans at market rates, as an alternative to expensive short-term loans in the informal sector.
+Sida also provides a guarantee to Private Agricultural Sector Support (PASS) for the provision of business development services to farmers.
+In addition to helping farmers prepare business plans, PASS also offers commercial loans at market rates as an alternative to expensive short-term loans in the informal sector.
 Women are prioritised and offered favourable terms for loans.

 Environment and climate

 The population of Tanzania is growing rapidly, putting pressure on the country’s natural resources.
-Climate change and unsustainable management of resources negatively affects both people and the environment.
+The unsustainable use of natural resources has an adverse effect on people and the environment.

-Swedish research cooperation with Tanzania started in 1977.
-The aim is to develop research capacities at universities, so that local researchers have a greater possibility to find solutions to the challenges facing Tanzania.
+Swedish research cooperation with Tanzania began in 1977 with the intention of developing research capacity at universities so that local researchers have greater opportunities to identify solutions to the problems and challenges facing Tanzania.